How it works

 SRA obligations and legal AI governance

 Every AI action taken on behalf of a client passes through Xybern before it executes.
-Supervision obligations are met structurally, not by policy documentation but by architectural enforcement.
-Client data boundary rules enforced at the action level, not the application level.
+Supervision obligations are met structurally, not by policy documentation but by architectural authorisation.
+Client data boundary rules authorised at the action level, not the application level.

 SRA Legal AI Client data Supervision